prasanthsasikumar/holographic-breast-biomechanics/docs/source/introduction.rst

 ============
 Introduction
 ============
-This documentation provides tutorials for understanding the key aspects of software development.
+This documentation provides tutorials for understanding the key aspects of software development for researchers.
 Tutorials are provided for different levels of experience.

 Why are these tutorials needed?
 ===============================